roman-milk/roman-milk.github.io/prof-blackmailed.md

  Kerri's mind was confused and troubled, which meant details slipped out before she could cover up.
 "She forced me... aaah, making me come to her place this afternoon," she said and immediately knew a mistake had been made.

  Ward jumped on it right away and pressed for more particulars.
 Once he had a tidbit of information, it didn't take him long to attain the whole enchilada.
 The one major detail Ward knew about the beautiful physics teacher was that Kerri wasn't able to tell a lie, which meant she would be unable to withhold things.
 "Well... if you're not going to tell me everything about Mrs. Perkins... about why you're going to see her... well I'll just go see the Dean.
 I'll tell the boss exactly what his princess is doing."
-Report_Story #3